PeterKelemen2/GameplayTimeTracker/README.md

 Each theme contains the following customizable color properties:

+Note: Only the `Edit` and `Remove` buttons are using the specified color values at the moment.

 | Property       | Description                                  |Example Value     |
 |----------------|----------------------------------------------|------------------|
 | `bgColor`      | Background color of the application.         | `"#1E2030"`      |